EU Licensed4.8/5

 Usage & Dosage

 Take metformin with or immediately after meals to reduce gastrointestinal side effects.
-Swallow tablets whole with a glass of water.
-Standard tablets are usually taken two to three times daily.
-Modified-release (prolonged-release) tablets are taken once or twice daily with the evening meal and tend to cause fewer stomach side effects.
+Swallow tablets whole with water.
+Immediate-release tablets are usually taken two or three times daily.

 Side Effects